 Researchers at WEST have also developed innovative new approaches to analyze soil health and have extensive experience in the transport of nanoparticle sized polystyrene mocrospheres through soil.

 Technologies to remove microplastics from potable water or effluents can additionally be evaluated at WEST Center.

 Anammox for Side Stream Treatment of Effluent aims to investigate the efficiency and cost-savings of removing NH4 from effluent using the anammox process.

 PIs: Jim Field (UA), Reyes Sierra-Alvarez (UA), Jeff Prevatt (Pima County), Guangbin Li (UA), and Ian Pepper (UA)

 Regarded by the EPA as an emerging contaminant, PFCs are fully fluorinated long chain organic compounds and part of a family of anthropogenic chemicals used for decades to make products resistant to heat, oil stains, grease and water.

 PFCS levels in drinking water are regulated by the EPA and, while PFC exposure from land application of biosolids is minimal, some municipalities have put a moratorium on land applications due to concerns for underlying groundwater.

 WEST Center is conducting in-depth research on PFCS, including a study to document whether or not Class B biosolids are a significant source of PFCS in the environment.

 Recent WEST Center Research

-To review nearly 30 projects underway at the WEST Center in 2019, including the investigative purpose of the projects, main contacts at WEST Center, and contact information, see the document above.
+Nearly 30 projects were underway at the WEST Center in 2019.
+To review the types of projects - including their investigative purpose, main contacts at WEST Center, and contact information - see the document above.